sven-hash/docs/src/nodes/mix-node-setup.md

 ```
 ~~~

+Using `nym-cli`:

-The `--mnemonic` is going to be the mnemonic of the member wanting to be the head of family:
+> `--mnemonic` is the mnemonic of the member wanting to be the head of family.

-With `nym-cli`

 ```
 /nym-cli cosmwasm execute <wallet-address> '{"create_family": {"signature": "<base58-encoded-signature>","family_head": "<text>","owner_signature":"<node owner signature>","label": "<node label>"}}' --mnemonic <mnemonic from node to be the head>
 ```

-With `nyxd`
+Using `nyxd`:

+> `--from` is mnemonic of the member wanting to join the family.

 ```
 ./nyxd tx wasm execute ${MIXNET-CONTRACT} '{"join_family": {"signature": "<base58-encoded-signature>","family_head": "<text>"}}' --node ${VALIDATOR-ENDPOINT} --from mix1 --chain-id nyx --gas-prices 0.025unym --gas auto --gas-adjustment 1.3 -y -b block
 ```

 To get the node owner signature, use:

 `./nym-mixnode node-details --id <id>`